Götaverken

-Götaverken was a shipbuilding company that was located on Hisingen, Gothenburg.
-During the 1930s it was the world's biggest shipyard by launched gross registered tonnage.
-It was founded in 1841, and went bankrupt in 1989.
+Götaverken was a Swedish shipbuilding company that was located on Hisingen, Gothenburg.
+It was founded in 1841, and ceased building ships in 1989.

 History

 The company was founded in 1841 by Scottish businessman Alexander Keiller under the name Keillers Werkstad i Göteborg, and was aimed at industrial production.
 After bankruptcy in 1867, the company was reorganised into Göteborgs Mekaniska Verkstads AB.

-In 1906, the majority of the company's stocks were taken over by Hugo Hammar and Sven Almqvist.
+In 1906, the majority of the company's shares were taken over by Hugo Hammar and Sven Almqvist.
 Because of this, the company was reorganised into Göteborgs Nya Verkstads AB and the shipyard's capacity was increased.
 In 1916 the shipyard was renamed to AB Götaverken.
 During the 1930s, the company had grown so much that Götaverken became the world's biggest shipyard by launched gross registered tonnage.
 In 1950 a completely new shipyard was built at Arendal, which is also located in Gothenburg.
 When the shipyard was completed in 1963, it was internationally unique because most of the building was done indoors.
 Their old shipyard (Cityvarvet) closed down in 1968.